SpinningWing Logo

 Helicopter main rotor azimuth labeling convention

-Let’s put all this together and see if it makes sense.
-We’ll start with the simpler case of collective and then try longitudinal cyclic.
-(Lateral cyclic is the same concept as longitudinal, just an azimuth offset.)
-If the pilot increases collective, all control rods extend and hence the lower and upper swashplates rise.
+If the pilot increases collective, all control rods rise and hence the lower and upper swashplates rise.
 This does not change the tilt of the swashplate.
 This causes all pitch links to raise all pitch horns by the same amount, which increases the feathering angle of all blades uniformly.
 This increases each blade’s angle of attack and therefore lift.
 This provides more thrust, which primarily accelerates the helicopter up, just as the collective is intended to do.

 Back to home